dlridings/AdStagirium/textual-criticism/variant-analysis/adstag1.4.48U18.md

 - **Contamination Notes**: [e.g., Manuscript F shows mixture of A and B]

 ## 📝 Notes & Decisions
 - Bas and V560 deserve attention, explanation.
+The question is if C was influenced by B.

 ---